-People with bulimia nervosa (often just called bulimia) have episodes of binge eating.
+People with bulimia nervosa have episodes of binge eating.
 This is followed by deliberately making themselves sick (self-induced vomiting) or other measures to counteract the excessive food intake.
-Treatments include talking therapies, and sometimes medicines and self-help measures.
+Treatments include talking therapies and self-help measures.
 Many people with bulimia get better with treatment.

 What is bulimia nervosa?